If you have a client with a domain that covers multiple languages (or countries) - what’s the best way to set up a

 Set up Multiple Target Locations in Position Tracking

 Position Tracking is another essential tool that will measure the impact of your SEO or SEM campaign by tracking daily rankings and changes.
-Our tool has the ability to track up to 10 devices or locations in a single Project, so you could track up 10 location & language pairs in one Project with Guru subscription and up to 5,000 with Business.
+Our tool has the ability to track multiple devices or locations in a single Project, so you could track up 10 location & language pairs in one Project with Guru subscription and up to 5,000 with Business.

 How Limits Work with Multiple Devices and Locations